duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_query_arrow_schema`

 ---
 Fetch the internal arrow schema from the arrow result.
+Remember to call release on the respective ArrowSchema object.

 #### Syntax